Todd Cochran: aka Bayeté Todd Cochran

-“I felt like something lost or hidden needed to be discovered within – my awareness and thinking – something purer than an imagined state of mind.
-The urge was wanting to learn, to go deeper – and wanting to know by awakening my sensitivities to a larger context.
-Changing my name was an important choice, and I wrote a composition titled "Bayeté” on my album Worlds Around The Sun that expresses this in part, without words.”

 Worlds Around The Sun

-Cochran’s first solo album Worlds Around the Sun featured his composition “Free Angela” – written as an homage to Angela Davis, that was later recorded by Santana.
+Cochran’s first solo album Worlds Around the Sun featured his composition "Free Angela" – written as an homage to Angela Davis, which was later recorded by Santana.
 It has been widely sampled by hip-hop artists.
-Cochran’s “Free Angela” along with the Rolling Stone’s “Sweet Black Angel” and John Lennon and Yoko Ono’s “Angela” is discussed in the book “Listen Whitey” by author, culture historian, and music reissue producer Pat Thomas.
-Worlds Around The Sun was reissued on the Omnivore label.
-(2014).
-Cochran also penned the score to the documentary film about Angela Davis titled “Ain’t It Slick” by Independent filmmaker/director Francisco Newman.
+Cochran’s "Free Angela" along with Rolling Stone’s “Sweet Black Angel” and John Lennon and Yoko Ono’s “Angela” is discussed in the book “Listen Whitey” by author, culture historian, and music reissue producer Pat Thomas.
+Worlds Around The Sun was reissued on the Omnivore label (2014).
+Cochran also composed the score for a documentary film about Angela Davis, Ain’t It Slick by Independent filmmaker/director Francisco Newman.
 A second, more experimental, and transitional solo album for Prestige, Seeking Other Beauty followed.